sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

     describe "POST #create" do
       context "success" do
-        it "should add new article to current_user" do articles_count = signed_in_user.articles.count
+        it "adds new article to current_user" do articles_count = signed_in_user.articles.count
           post :create, article: {title: "blah", content: "blah"}
           expect(signed_in_user.articles.count).to eq(articles_count + 1)
         end

-        it "should redirect_to 'article_path' after successful create" do post :create, article: {title: "blah", content: "blah"}
+        it "redirects to 'article_path' after successful create" do post :create, article: {title: "blah", content: "blah"}
           expect(response.status).to be(302)
           expect(response.location).to match(/\/articles\/\d+/)